ymote/react-tutorial/README.md

 > We access named attributes passed to the component as keys on this.props and any nested elements as this.props.children.

-To use Comment in CommentList component:
+To use `Comment` in `CommentList` component:

 ```js
   <Comment author="Pete Hunt">This is one comment</Comment>
 ```

-The `author` is an attribute passed in, in this case -- Peter Hunt. `children` is used to access the content in the element.
+The `author` is an attribute on the `Comment`, in this case -- Peter Hunt. `children` is used to access the content in the element.
-It is `This is one comment`.
+In this case it is `This is one comment`.

 ### Children